 Step 1: Get about 1 tbsp. of the stain remover and mix it with your glass of water.
 After that let the earphones play loud music for about 10 minutes or so while soaking in the mixture.

 Step 3: The next you’ll need to do is get a ziplock bag and put it in your earphones and fill it with rice until it completely covers the earphones.
 Leave it for about 5-7 days and let it completely dry and voila!
-Clean and clear-sounding earphones with equally loud volume on both sides.
+Clean and clear-sounding earphones with an equally loud volume on both sides.

 Blue-tack or mounting putty is a sticky and reusable adhesive that you can use to safely clean and easily remove wax, dirt, and grime from your earphones.
 It can get to all the surfaces and crevices of your earphones.